Follow Italianism

 “There is nothing sadder than seeing your own territory lose its people.
 That's why, when I took office, a year and a half ago, I decided to propose a plan to increase the number of inhabitants in cities, attracting investors and creating jobs”, comments Antonio Tedeschi, elected to the regional council by a center-right coalition.
 “I was born in Filignano, which today has 700 inhabitants and in 1990 had more than 3.000 residents.”

-The drop in population numbers is not new in southern Italy.
-The migratory flow towards northern cities such as Milan, Turin and Roma It is intense especially among young people, who are looking for better work and life opportunities.
+The decline in population numbers is not a recent phenomenon in southern Italy.
+The migratory flow towards northern cities such as Milan, Turin, and Rome is intense, especially among young people seeking better job and life opportunities.

 The strategy of paying citizens to settle in a location is not new, and it is also not the only one.
 Many of these small towns are adopting similar practices, such as accepting Libyan refugees and even selling abandoned houses for the symbolic value of one euro.